froeschel/azure-notes/notes.md

 * Blob storage is accesible by using Azure Storage REST API, Azure PowerShell, Azure CLI or client libraries in .NET, Java, Node.js, Python, Go, PHP or Ruby.
 * Rules can be set so that blobs automatically can move to another access tier based ona property e.g. LastModified.

 ## Security

 ### Authentication and Authorization
 * OpenID Connect for authentication and OAuth2 for authentication.
-* Shared Access Signatures (SAS) grant limited access to resources
+* Shared Access Signatures (SAS) grant limited access to resources.
+Three types [User, Service and Account].
+* SAS keys can be genereted in PowerShell, CLI or .NET.

 ### Secure Cloud Solutions
 * Azure Key Vault API: Azure Key Vault can manage secrets, keys and certificates.
 When using C# one can access keys by using the `KeyClient` class.